 Rep. Ref.
 Audit Finding Risk Recommendation Category (H/M/L) Management Response & Target Date 7.1-7.2 In a number of cases: 1.
 Acceptance of gifts could not be justified purely in terms of benefit to the public service as required in the Code.
 2. Individual officers had accepted gifts without any reference to the Director DPCS.
 Embarrassment to the MPS from accusations and proven cases of wrongdoings.
 Harassment to individual officer/ members of staff where unfounded accusations of impropriety are made.
 The AC Human Resources consider the following changes to the current procedure: 1.
 A full report is made to the Directorate of Personal where foul play, undue influence or risk of unprofessional behaviour is suspected.
 2. DACs and Directors to receive reports and consider offers and acceptance of gifts in respect of their staff within the framework of the revised Code.
-3. DACs and Directors report any offers of gifts made to them personally to AC Human Resources for a decision.
-H M 1.
+3. DACs and Directors report any offers of gifts made to them personally to AC Human H M 1.
 Agreed) Changes to be 2.
 Agreed) incorporated in revised Notice.
 3. Agreed) 7.3- 7.10 We also identified that: Some contractors and companies have failed to follow the terms and conditions of the contracts with MPS.
 Improper items of gifts and hospitality were accepted.
 The control to record offers is not working effectively, as some items were not recorded.
 The records maintained would not provide proper evidence or trail.
 Breaking the law.
 Potential loss of funds/income through corrupt actions during the award/ management of contracts.
 Embarrassment to the MPS from accusations and proven cases of wrongdoings.
 Lack of evidence.
 Criticism from external bodies.
+Resources for a decision.
 The AC Human Resources: Review the records required for completeness, consistency and security.
-Remind all Senior Managers of the need and their responsibilities to keep a register in a proper format.
-Remind all officers and staff that all declined offers of gift and hospitality must also be recorded in the register.
 M M Agreed.
 Details of records required to be set out in revised Notice.
 Agreed) To be reflected in Revised Notice.
 Agreed)